SpectraL519/cpp-gl/docs/graph.md

   - *Return type*: `types::size_type`

 - **`graph.size() const noexcept`**:
-  - Returns the number of edges in the graph.
+  - *Description*: Returns the number of edges in the graph.
   - *Returned value*: $|E|$ where $E$ is the edge set of the graph
   - *Return type*: `types::size_type`